hrishikeshChandi/pumpkin-leaf-disease-detection/README.md

 - **Metrics & Logs:**
   Training progress is saved and can be viewed later using TensorBoard.

+## Model Performance

+- **Test Accuracy:** 86.5%
+- **Test Loss:** 0.354

+These metrics were obtained after training the EfficientNet-B0 model on the pumpkin leaf disease dataset.
+I have fine-tuned the model using transfer learning from the ImageNet weights.

 ## How It Works

 1. Provide pumpkin leaf images for training (dataset included below).